WAN doesn't reconnect on dropped PPPoE session

-#2 Updated by Xander Venterus over 3 years ago
+#2 Updated by Xander Venterus about 4 years ago

 Just a piece of outside advise, do not rule out the Draytek, im a Network Engineer with 24 Certification, i have seen a lot of strange issues revolving around Draytek hardware, including frequent drops of PPPoE connections, or just VPN tunnels over PPPoE, sudden unexpected reboots, once in a blue moon random total hang of the modem to the point you cant even access it without rebooting it.
 It may be in your best interest to try a completely different brand of modem.

 Make sure the modem is set to MTU 1492, perhaps also set the interface leading to the draytek to that MTU as well, it may help, and has helped in many cases for me, tho the sure fire fix has usually been to replace the Draytek unit with ANY other brand.

 #4 Updated by Michael Knowles about 4 years ago